omorros/food-cv-exp2-pipeline-evaluation/EXPERIMENT2_GUIDE.md

 > *"Experiment 2 evaluates three end-to-end pipelines on an identical test set
 > of 120 photographs, each containing 2–8 items from a 14-class fruit and
 > vegetable taxonomy.
-Pipeline A uses a vision-language model (Gemini 3.1 Pro,
+Pipeline A uses a vision-language model (GPT-5.2,
 > OpenAI) with a constrained prompt that restricts output to the 14 target
 > classes.
 Pipeline B uses a YOLOv8s object detector fine-tuned to directly
 > predict all 14 classes.
 Pipeline C uses a two-stage approach: a YOLOv8s model